 Equity is a term used to describe a company's ownership stake in the stock market.
 In a nutshell, it is the entire amount of money that a share is entitled to receive if all of a corporation's debts and assets are liquidated.
 Think of it as a flight seat.
 Once you pay for the ticket, you technically own a flight seat, and until the journey is completed, you will be the owner.
 Stocks are the same; till the time the company is liquidated or pays off its debt, you will be the owner.
 Investing in a firm's stocks creates a kind of equity ownership in the company.

 Investments in shares, bonds, marketable securities and different assets are made possible through mutual funds, a financial vehicle in which a group of investors combines their funds.
 Experienced and adept money managers run mutual funds.
 These professionals act like guardians to your money and deploy the fund's assets with the aim to yield capital gains or profit for the fund's investors.
+Check out the video below to understand how mutual funds work:

 In order to decide which option suits you best, you must first know the details of each and how they differ.
 Let us understand the differences between equity and mutual funds-